Lenders mortgage insurance (LMI) calculator

-We benchmarked our calculator against multiple LMI estimates and created a tool that takes into account your property value and your loan to value ratio (LVR).
-This results in a premium estimate that scales according to the cost of the property relative to your deposit size and loan amount.
+We benchmarked our calculator against multiple LMI estimates and created a tool that takes into account your property value and your loan-to-value ratio (LVR).
+This results in a premium estimate that takes into account the following:

 How to avoid LMI premiums